Silken Tofu or White Bean Scalloped Potatoes

 - 2 large onions, quartered and thinly sliced

-- 1/2 cup rice milk
+- ½ cup plain unsweetened rice milk

 - Salt and freshly ground pepper to taste

-Preheat the oven to 375º F.
+- Preheat the oven to 375º F.

-- Bake until the top is golden and slightly crusty, about 40 to 45 minutes.
-Let the casserole cool for 5 minutes, and serve.
+- Bake until the top is golden and slightly crusty, about 30 to 40 minutes.
+Let cool for 5 minutes, then cut into squares or wedges to serve.

 Per serving: 164.8 calories; 4.7g fat; 24mg sodium; 28.6g carbs; 3.2g fiber; 3.6g fiber; 7.2g protein